Daily Habits Which Enhance Longevity

 Flushes Toxins.
 During the night, your body is busy eliminating toxins.
 Flushing them out with water in the morning helps maintain kidney and liver function.

 Enhances Brain Performance.
-Your brain consists of roughly 75% water.
+Your brain consists of roughly 75 percent water.
 Fatigue and fogging can occur in your brain due to dehydration.
 Drinking water enhances focus, memory, and mental acuity.

 Water aids the digestion process by working properly with the stomach and intestines, diminishing constipation and bloating.